PatrickMcCormack/goplay/README.md

 # goplay
-Some simple examples of golang, starting with go collections.
+Learning golang, starting with basic (and missing!) go collections.